Concerns About Putin's Critics - What's wrong with Navalny?

 Navalny will be punished for daring to survive the attack, says Nisovzio.
 The camp detention is also a revenge for Putin for the fact that Navalny made widespread corruption under the Kremlin chief in his films.
 The most successful video to date, “Putin’s Palace,” has garnered more than 110 million views on YouTube to date.
 The president refuses to have anything to do with the “Tsarist Empire” on the Black Sea.

 In the criminal camp in the Vladimir region, east of Moscow, Navalny is now subjected to humiliation and psychological breakdown, as his team complains.
 “Education is through dehumanization,” Navalny says on Instagram.
 There are video cameras everywhere to punish the smallest violations of the “Infinite Rules”.
-“At night, I always wake up after an hour because a man in a suit jacket stands by my bed: he films me and says,” 2:30 a.m.
-Navalny, the convict. “
+“At night, I always wake up an hour later because a man in a suit jacket stands by my bed: he pictures me and says, ‘2:30 a.m.
+Navalny, the convict.’”

 “But it is not clear how long it will last.”